chiyuki0325/chiyuki0325/README.md

 ### 👋🏼 Hi there!
-This is YidaozhanYa, an ordinary senior high student who eagers to grow up.
+This is YidaozhanYa, an ordinary senior high student from China who eagers to grow up.

 ```typescript
 class YidaozhanYa extends Student {